Furnace Repair Checklist

 - Insert the new filter with the arrow motioning toward the heating system to keep damage from happening.

-Flat filters ought to be replaced once a month, while pleated filters should work somewhere in the vicinity of three months.
-You could also get a washable filter that will last about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you might have to put in a new filter more often.

 To make the procedure go more quickly down the road, draw with a permanent marker on your furnace outside or ductwork to list the airflow direction and filter size.

 4. Inspect the Condensate Pan